Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. Company Portal and MMP-C

-This issue started just some weeks after EPM was launched, so it’s already an old one but it got me a different name.
+This issue started just a few weeks after EPM was launched, so it’s already an old one, but it gave me a different name.
 Let me show you!

 After enrolling multiple test devices with Endpoint Privilege and getting them enrolled into MMP-C, something caught my eye when opening the Company Portal!